Moxa TN-5900 Series Affected by Multiple OpenSSL Vulnerabilities

 Schedule — requires maintenance window

-HARDENINGMonitor TN-5900 devices for unexpected crashes or connection resets that may indicate exploitation attempts
+WORKAROUNDMonitor TN-5900 logs for repeated SSL connection failures, crashes, or authentication anomalies that may indicate exploitation attempts